 “I thought on my ways, and turned my feet unto thy testimonies.”
 (Ps.119:59).

-It shouldn’t be hard to see the pivotal role of God’s word in our lives; for this very purpose we are commanded, “Let the word of Christ dwell in you richly…” (Col. 3:16).
+It shouldn’t be hard to see the pivotal role of God’s word in our lives; for this very purpose, we are commanded, “Let the word of Christ dwell in you richly…” (Col. 3:16).

-This is the means of CONFORMITY by which we reform our thought process, the way we reshape our worldview so that it conforms to God’s view.
+The word of God is the means of CONFORMITY by which we reform our thought process, the way we reshape our worldview so that it conforms to God’s view.
 “Let this mind be in you…” (Phil.2:5).
 Also consider, (Phil.4:8-9).

-Sanctification involves a purification process through God’s word & Spirit
+Sanctification involves a purification process through God’s Word & Spirit

 For this reason cultivation of a personal relationship with Christ is one of the crucial components of sanctification.
 “Abide in me, and I in you.”
 (John 15:4), “That I may know him…” (Phil.
 3:10), “Draw nigh unto God, and he will draw nigh to you…” (James 4:8).

-Consider the profound effect a daily intake of God’s word can have on our lives; the beneficial influence of an ongoing relationship with God and His word.
+Consider the profound effect a daily intake of God’s Word can have on our lives, the beneficial influence of an ongoing relationship with God and His Word.

-Sanctification through the word and the Holy Spirit is the HOW to “…put ye on the Lord Jesus Christ, and make no provision for the flesh, to fulfil the lust thereof.”
+Sanctification through the Word and the Holy Spirit is the HOW to “…put ye on the Lord Jesus Christ, and make no provision for the flesh, to fulfil the lust thereof.”
 (Rom.13:14).

-To be filled with the word of God is to be filled with the Spirit of God; compare (Eph.5:18-21 with Col.3:16-17).
+To be filled with the Word of God is to be filled with the Spirit of God; compare (Eph.5:18-21 with Col.3:16-17).

-The two are inseparable…functioning in perfect unison, like electricity (Spirit) flowing through the filament (word) of a light bulb producing light in the process. “…in thy light shall we see light” (Ps.36:9).
-They operate so closely that the word of God is referred to as, “the sword of the Spirit…” (Eph.6:17).
+The two are inseparable, functioning in perfect unison, like electricity (Spirit) flowing through the filament (word) of a light bulb, producing light in the process. “…in thy light shall we see light” (Ps.36:9).
+They operate so closely that the Word of God is referred to as “the sword of the Spirit…” (Eph.6:17).

 Unrecognized Sin Hinders Sanctification

-All sin SEPARATES us from God; it is always the factor responsible for breaking
+All sin separates us from God; it is always the factor responsible for breaking

 “But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear.”
 (Isa.59:2).

-Failure to recognize and acknowledge all forms of sin for what they are, a type of SELF-DECEPTION: Refusal to agree with God’s pronouncement that, “whatsoever is not of faith is sin.”
-(Rom.14:23) is to, “…give place to the devil.”
+Failure to recognize and acknowledge all forms of sin for what they are, a type of SELF-DECEPTION: Refusal to agree with God’s pronouncement that “whatsoever is not of faith is sin.”
+(Rom.14:23) is to “…give place to the devil.”
 (Eph.4:27).

 “Who can understand his errors? cleanse thou me from secret faults.”
 Keep back thy servant also from presumptuous sins; let them not have DOMINION over me: then shall I be upright, and I shall be innocent from the great transgression.”
 (Ps.19:12-13).
 [Emphasis mine]

-“The subtle forms of sin are those over looked disturbances (for which we have many excuses) such as: Fear, worry, doubt, anxiety, depression, critical spirit, unforgiving spirit, self-pity, pride, jealousy, envy, hypocrisy, selfishness, laziness, impure thoughts, wicked imaginations and such like.”
+“The subtle forms of sin are those overlooked disturbances (for which we have many excuses) such as fear, worry, doubt, anxiety, depression, critical spirit, unforgiving spirit, self-pity, pride, jealousy, envy, hypocrisy, selfishness, laziness, impure thoughts, wicked imaginations and such like.”

-“WE WILL REMAIN THE SAME, UNTIL THE PAIN OF REMAINING THE SAME, BECOMES GREATER THAN THE PAIN OF CHANGE.”
+“WE WILL REMAIN THE SAME UNTIL THE PAIN OF REMAINING THE SAME BECOMES GREATER THAN THE PAIN OF CHANGE.”
 Unknown